rydmike/adaptive_theme_demo/README.md

 ### Floating Action Button Theme

 For the theme of the `FloatingActionButton` we use custom color mapping and a custom shape (13).
 We use the `stadium` shape for the `FloatingActionButton` we prefer the round shape in this demo app.
-We prefer this, it is just a better shape for the FAB than the new rounded corner defaults used in Material-3.
+We prefer this design generally too, it is just a better shape for the FAB than the new rounded corner defaults used in Material-3.
+Just an example, use the default shape if you prefer it.

 ```dart
       // 13) FloatingActionButton.